In Chargebee, taxes are applied whenever an invoice is generated for either a subscription, renewal or a one-time charge.

 Price in EU - £99 inclusive of 10% tax

 Price in Mexico - £99 with no tax included

 By default, Chargebee uses the customer's location to calculate the tax component to be deducted, in the case of exemptions.
-If you would like Chargebee to deduct the tax based on the tax rules of your location of business (as opposed to the customer's location), enable this option.
+If you would like Chargebee to calculate this based on your location of business (as opposed to the customer's location), enable this option.

 Price when sold to a regular customer - £99 inclusive of 10% tax

 Price when sold to a Tax exempted customer - £99 inclusive of 10% tax (if this option is not enabled)

 Price when sold to a Tax exempted customer - £99 inclusive of 10% tax (if this option is enabled)

 Now you can start adding regions where you have registered and are liable to collect tax.